 Set ZSH as the default shell

-The default shell is Bash.
-We can check by doing this:
+The default shell is Bash; we can check by running the command below:

 teco@server:~$ echo $SHELL /bin/bash

-The chsh allow switching from one shell to another.
-You need to provides the location of the target shell.
+The chsh allows switching from one shell to another.
+You need to provide the location of the target shell.
 To get the location of ZSH, do

 which zsh and you will get the output

 /usr/bin/zsh .
 Here is the final command to change the shell:

 teco@server:~$ chsh -s /usr/bin/zsh